RouninMedia/CSS-Multiple-Background-Colors/README.md

 **Source:** [Using Multiple Backgrounds in CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Backgrounds_and_Borders/Using_multiple_backgrounds)

 ## Multiple Background Colors
-But, when it comes to `background-color`, **CSS Multiple Background Colors** isn't an option.
+But, when it comes to `background-color`, **CSS Multiple Background Colors** aren't an option.

 Conventionally, background colors may not be combined.

 There is, however, a hack we can take advantage of, based on... *SVG Data URIs*.